jagadeeshkmanne/DataStructures-Algorithms/templates/Dynamic-Programming.md

 3. **Click on the matching pattern template**
 4. **Follow the template approach**

-Each template includes thinking process, code templates, and practice problems.
+Each template includes thinking process, recognition tips, LeetCode problems, code templates, and practice problems.

 ---